innovationinsoftware/policy-dev/labs/hcp-tf-modify/index.md

    git commit -m "Change environment tag from dev to development" git push
    ```
 6. This push will automatically trigger a Terraform run in your HCP Terraform workspace.
-You can monitor the run and its results in the HCP T
+You can monitor the run and its results in the HCP Terraform UI.

 ---